 Restoration work has begun at the Mar Behnam monastery !

-HERITAGE – For several months, the Brotherhood with Iraq has been preparing the reconstruction of the Mar Behnam monastery, destroyed by ISIS in 2015.
+HERITAGE – For several months, Fraternity in Iraq has been preparing the reconstruction of the Mar Behnam monastery, destroyed by ISIS in 2015.
 This 4th century martyr’s tomb is a popular place pilgrimage for Christians, Muslims and Yezidis.
 Here is a story of the first works on this unique landmark of the Iraqi heritage.

 The ruins will soon be a distant memory… At any rate, this is the hope shared by the entire team in charge of the reconstruction projects.
 Mar Behnam’s tomb (or « martyrium ») is a highly symbolic place for the Church of Iraq but also for the main communities of the country.
-Therefore Archbishop Petros Mouché, the Syriac-Catholic bishop in Mosul, has entrusted the Brotherhood with Iraq with the task of helping him to rebuild it.
+Therefore Archbishop Petros Mouché, the Syriac-Catholic bishop in Mosul, has entrusted Fraternity in Iraq with the task of helping him to rebuild it.

 The shrine of Mar Behnam, a symbol of unity for the Iraqi